+Featured artist John Anderson appeared on Colour In Your Life Season Five (5).
 Read a little bit about the artist here and support our site by joining and watching the episode below.

+John Anderson was born in Kyabram and educated locally.
+As a young boy, he had a fascination with birds and admits to collecting eggs and nests as a pre-teen.
 His interest in birds was initially stimulated by receiving ‘What Bird is that?’ as a gift from his father when he was about 7 years old.

 After moving back to Kyabram in 1998, John concentrated exclusively on painting.
 He rented a studio in Albion Street, Kyabram, where he produced hundreds of works.
 His subject was local birds.
 In 2009 he bought a property in Merrigum and relocated his studio there.
 For the last 3 years, John has been working out of his family out of his childhood studio – a shed in the backyard.
-This is a temporary situation while John provides support for his ageing mother.
+This is a temporary situation while John provides support for his aging mother.

 Original Air Date: 22nd September 2013